microsoft/xlang/DesignNotes/LDN03 - Type System Specification.md

 #### Array Parameters

-WinRT methods support conformant array parameters.
+xlang methods support conformant array parameters.
 Arrays can never be used except as parameters.
 They cannot be stand-alone named types and they cannot be used as a struct field type.
 Array parameters can be used as in, out and retval parameters.

-WinRT supports array parameters of most WinRT types including fundamental types (including string and guid), structs, enums, delegates, interfaces and runtime classes.
+xlang supports array parameters of most xlang types including fundamental types (including string and guid), structs, enums, delegates, interfaces and runtime classes.
 Arrays of other arrays are not allowed.